The Surprising Benefits of Drinking Matcha

 What Are the Health Benefits of Drinking Matcha?

-Like its cousin, regular green tea, matcha is full of nutrients.
-But, it may have more health benefits because it consists of the whole tea leaf.
-If you drink matcha on a regular basis, you may experience some of these advantages.
+Like traditional green tea, matcha is full of valuable nutrients.
+But, matcha may have even more health benefits because it consists of the whole tea leaf.
+If you routinely drink matcha, you may experience some of these advantages.

-Matcha is rich in antioxidants, including epigallocatechin gallate (EGCG), which research has also shown to have an effect on the reduction of stress and anxiety.
-Results from a 2018 study on mice who completed an anxiety maze test suggest that matcha activates the dopamine DR receptors and some serotonin receptors in their brains.
+Matcha is rich in antioxidants, including epigallocatechin gallate (EGCG), which research has shown to support immunity and cellular health.
+Results from a 2018 study on mice suggest that matcha may turn on certain brain receptors linked to dopamine and serotonin.

 benefits of matcha

 It’s important to note that not all matcha is created equal.
-Like with coffee beans, there is a difference in quality, and that can impact matcha’s powerful benefits, from the taste to its nutrient density.
-Matcha is grown in Japan, and the difference in taste can depend on region and preparation.
+Like with coffee beans, the quality matters.
+Matcha is grown only in Japan, and each region and growing method can affect its flavor profile and nutrient density.

-Whether you’re in line at a café, or are browsing endless brands of matcha, there are several things to keep in mind.
+Whether you’re in line at a café or are browsing endless brands of matcha, there are several things to keep in mind.
 A primary giveaway of matcha quality is its color.
-If not cultivated or processed properly, or stored incorrectly, matcha can appear dull or yellow-brown, leading to a bitter, mildly fishy taste.
-The best matcha should be a rich green color and without any additives (like sugar) for the best flavor and full health benefits.
+If matcha isn’t processed or stored correctly, matcha can appear a dull color, leading to a bitter taste.
+Matcha should be a rich green color and without any additives – like sugar – for the best flavor and full health benefits.

 Next